brainandforce/CliffordNumbers.jl/docs/src/operations.md

 with `⨽`.

-The *dot product* is a symmetric variation of the left and right contractions, and provides a looser constraint on the basis blades: `grade(dot(x,y))` must equal `abs(grade(x) - grade(y))`.
+The *dot product* is a symmetric variation of the left and right contractions, and provides a looser constraint on the basis blades: `grade(CliffordNumbers.dot(x,y))` must equal `abs(grade(x) - grade(y))`.
 The  *Hestenes dot product* is equivalent to the dot product above, but is zero if either `x` or `y` is a scalar.

-!!! warn
+!!! note
-    Currently, the dot product is implemented with the exported function `CliffordNumbers.dot`.
+    Currently, the dot product is implemented with the unexported function `CliffordNumbers.dot`.
-    However, this package does not depend on LinearAlgebra, so there will be a name conflict between the methods defined by this package and those defined by LinearAlgebra.
+    This package does not depend on LinearAlgebra, so there would be a name conflict if this method were exported and both this package and LinearAlgebra were loaded.

-Contractions are generally favored over the dot products due to their nicer properties.
-It is generally recommended that the Hestenes dot product be avoided, though it is included in this library for the sake of completeness.
+Contractions are generally favored over the dot products due to their nicer implementations and properties, which have fewer exceptions.
+It is generally recommended that the Hestenes dot product be avoided, though it is included in this library for the sake of completeness as `CliffordNumber.hestenes_product`, which is also not exported.

 #### Commutator and anticommutator products